Food justice movement: Food vending

 There are other innovations from the nonprofit, social enterprise sector that show promise for connecting residents with limited access to fresh food to sources of fresh produce.
 New Roots Fresh Stop Markets were created in 2009 with the express purpose of "igniting community power for fresh food access."
 Fresh Stop Markets are fresh food markets that pop up biweekly in urban fresh food insecure communities in Louisville, Kentucky, southern Indiana, and in two rural Kentucky towns—Hazard and Brandenburg.
 Families agree to cooperate with each other and pool their resources—SNAP Benefits and Debit/Credit—on an income-based sliding scale, a week ahead, purchasing in bulk from local, organic farmers.
 This big buying power creates an opportunity for farmers to sell to a committed group with no risk, while families benefit from wholesale prices.
 Each family receives the same share (bag) of fresh, seasonal produce regardless of what they pay.
 Fresh Stop Markets always feature a chef or culinary enthusiast who demos fresh, plant-based dishes, distributes recipes and shares information and support.
 Veggie cheerleaders advocate for the vegetables so that everyone feels comfortable with the varieties offered.
 Fresh Stop Markets are volunteer driven by shareholders so that everyone from children to older adults can offer to share their knowledge with others.
+There are also nonprofits with the "Food is Medicine" approach, which provides medically tailored meals for residents with chronic diseases.